Quick link: Management back to main page

 Both counseling and medications are used to treat depression.
 Your health professionals will assess your special needs.
-Your general practitioner can help or you may prefer to talk to someone on a helpline.
-What is important is to take the first step and realise that you need specialist help.
+Your GP can help or you may prefer to talk to someone on a helpline.
+What is important is to take the first step and realise you need specialist help.

 Why are mental health problems more common among people living with CKD?

 Depression and anxiety are medical conditions.
 As with many other conditions, some people are born with a genetic disposition to developing them.
 Certain things - stress or other life events - can trigger onset of symptoms.
 Adjusting to and coping with changes that accompany CKD may bring ongoing stress that can build up over time.